moosetraveller/autogis-notes/README.md

 **Note:** Make sure you have a backup before following this guide.
 Author is not responsible for any data loss and loss of time.
-This workflow worked for me with my own environment and may need to be adjusted for other environments and operating system versions.
+This workflow worked for the author with his environment and may need to be adjusted for other environments and operating system versions.

 ## Setup a GIS Environment on Ubuntu Linux
 - https://github.com/moosetraveller/gis-test-env#setup-on-ubuntu-linux